-Another restaurant that came highly recommended was Xiringuito Escriba (below) located ocean front on Barceloneta Beach.
-I had a hard time making a reservation for 10 pm because I’m American and I’m used to eating dinner at 7 or 8 pm but when in Spain…!
-At dinner, we sat next to a lovely Catalan couple and they gave us a few suggestions on what to do during the remainder of our stay.
+Another restaurant that came highly recommended was Xiringuito Escriba (below) located oceanfront on Barceloneta Beach.
+I cringed making a reservation at 10 pm because I’m American and I eat dinner at 7 or 8 pm.
+But… when in Spain!
+At dinner, we sat next to a lovely Catalan couple who gave us a few suggestions on things to do.
 We enjoyed the conversation as much as we enjoyed the olives, razor clams, and the seafood paella!
 By the time we finished our meal, it was nearing 1 am and we were shocked at how late it was but no one around us seemed to notice the time.

-After dinner, the Catalan woman reviewed my dinner choices and said “you certainly don’t eat like an American!”
+After dinner, the Catalan woman reviewed my dinner choices and said: “you certainly don’t eat like an American!”
 To me, this was an awesome compliment!
-It made me feel like my two years living abroad and my travels around the world had refined my palate and opened my eyes to more than just “American/Americanized” food.
-Plus, when I was growing up, my mom would take us out to eat and she never let us order the same thing twice.
+I felt like my two years living abroad and my travels around the world had refined my palate.
+Not only that, it opened my eyes to more than just “American/Americanized” food.
+When I was young, my mom took us out to eat but rarely let us order the same dish twice.
 She always said we should try new things to broaden our horizons.
-Don’t get me wrong, a burger and a side of fries will never get old but I love eating local cuisine.
+Don’t get me wrong, a burger and fries will never get old but I love eating local cuisine.

-As I covered in my initial Barcelona post, we did the Hop-on, Hop-off bus tour and that allowed us to see the city in one day and plan our route for the rest of our trip.
-The highlights were the Picasso museum (be prepared for a looooooong line), Park Guell, La Sagrada Familia, Barceloneta Beach, Las Ramblas, CasaBatlloo, and most of the “not to be missed” sights.
+We did the Hop-on, Hop-off bus tour and that allowed us to see the city in one day.
+Also, we were able to plan our route for the rest of our trip.
+The highlights were the Picasso museum (be prepared for looooooong lines), Park Guell, La Sagrada Familia, Barceloneta Beach, Las Ramblas, CasaBatlloo, and most of the “not to be missed” sights.

-Yes, I know that the Catalan festival is not unique to Barcelona (and it’s not a landmark or ancient ruin) but it was the first time I felt like I was seeing something I hadn’t seen in another European country since we landed.
+Yes, I know that the Catalan festival is not unique to Barcelona.
+(And it’s not a landmark or ancient ruin) However, it was the first time I felt like I was seeing something not seen in another European country.